lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 2024.09.14,15,16,17,18,19,21
 Agile-Kahneman-Tversky-STEM-Productivity
 ### Questions on Collaboration Tools.
-1. Timeline: Could Agile-Khaneman-Decision tools have been built in the 1960's?
+1. Timeline: Could Agile-Kahneman-Decision tools have been built in the 1960's?
 2. Features: What User-Features/Functionalities are needed for a project to use best-practice satisfying the standards of (if not using all methods of) Agile Agile-Kahneman-Tversky-Decision Project-Product Management?
 3. Tools: What tools are needed to effect what features?
 (E.g. In 2024 what if any tools could a non-clearweb business/ngo/institution/municipality/etc. use to effect
 Administration and productivity tools Agile Agile-Kahneman-Tversky-Decision best practice Project-Product Management?
 [GGA answer: None that I know of in 2024])